 Counseling at Oglethorpe is a collaborative process that involves the development of a unique, confidential, helping relationship.
 In these relationships, therapists are facilitators who help their clients understand their own feelings, behaviors, relationships with others, and environments more accurately.
 Students are encouraged to examine their own values and priorities and to make choices that align with these priorities.

 - Individual Counseling: The Oglethorpe student meets one-on-one with a mental health therapist to discuss emotional concerns that are interfering with the ability to thrive academically and socially or to maintain a sense of well-being and pleasure.
-Individual therapy is generally time-limited.
+Therapeutic goals are established that guide the frequency of meetings.

 - Consultation: Consultation with counseling center staff is available for anyone who is concerned about a student’s emotional well-being.
 Consultation is provided to students, staff, faculty or parents who are concerned about an OU student.
 Counseling center clients may find it helpful for the counseling center to consult with accessibility services, athletics, or specific faculty in order to coordinate services for the client.
 Counseling center staff will not reveal a student’s status as a counseling center client without permission from the student.
 The counseling center staff also consults with faculty and staff in other areas of the University about topics related to mental health, such as suicide prevention, how to access services, understanding specific mental health issues like depression, and neurodiversity.